 Back-up and data handling - Also be aware of back-up provisions – is your data backed up, how often is it backed up, how long is it kept or archived.

 Forms - Forms for collection of information can be used in many ways, make sure they fit your requirements exactly.
 You don't need to settle for a generic form that misses the mark, customised options are preferred.
+Form data should also be databased and used for the intended purpose to avoid double entry from collection point to end use.

 Clearly there are a large number of considerations, and the task to research and choose can be daunting.
 Its worth mentioning that the ability to pick up the phone and talk about what you need with any supplier will also be key, and customer service ethics will ultimately smooth the path.